phys-tools/pi-qmc/doc/sphinx/density.rst

 Homegeneous systems, such as liquid helium or the electron gas, will have :math:`\langle n_{\mathbf{k}}\rangle = 0` for all :math:`\mathbf{k} \ne 0`.
-In those cases, it is better to calculate the static structure factor.
+In those cases, it is better to calculate the static structure factor
+(see :ref:`static structure factor<static-structure-factor>`).